Chōshichiyachi Shell Mound: Overview

 During the initial Jōmon period (approximately 7000 years ago), sea levels were some three meters higher than at present, and the ambient temperature was also 2 deg C higher.
 During this period, the Tōhoku region was inhabited by the Jōmon people, many of whom lived in coastal settlements.
 The middens associated with such settlements contain bone, botanical material, mollusc shells, sherds, lithics, and other artifacts and ecofacts associated with the now-vanished inhabitants, and these features, provide a useful source into the diets and habits of Jōmon society.
 Most of these middens are found along the Pacific coast of Japan.

-The location of the shell midden is on a river terrace on the right bank of the Gonohe River in northern Hachinohe, at an altitude of approximately 10 to 20 meters.
-The area was first surveyed by the Aomori Prefectural Cultural Heritage Expert Committee in 1958, and excavated extensively from 1977-1979 when the site became endangered by the construction on the nearby Kurono Industrial Park.
+The location of the shell midden is on a river terrace on the right bank of the Gonohe River in northern Hachinohe, at an elevation of approximately 10 to 20 meters above the presents sea level.
+At the time it was constructed, it would have overlooked a shallow bay with extensive tidal flats on the Pacific Ocean coast.
+The existence of the shell midden was already known to academia by the Taisho period.
+The area was first surveyed by the Aomori Prefectural Cultural Heritage Expert Committee in 1958, and excavated extensively from 1977-1979 when the site became endangered by the construction on the nearby Kikyono Industrial Park.

-The site dates from the initial Jōmon period (7000 BC) and the shell midden consisted of four separate middens with an average thickness of 40-50 centimeters, increasing to 1.1 meter near the remains of dwellings, indicating that the site had been occupied for many centuries, however no remains of pit dwellings have been discovered.
+The site dates from the initial Jōmon period (7000 BC) and is thus one of the oldest shell midden sites known in northern Japan.
+It predates the Sannai-Maruyama Site by more than 2000 years.
+The shell midden consisted of four separate middens with an average thickness of 40-50 centimeters, increasing to 1.1 meters near the remains of pit dwellings, indicating that the site had been occupied for many centuries.